-conditions8, near misses9, accidents10 or incidents11 to be reported into the Functional Safety Information Management System (FSIMS) through the submission of a Functional Safety Occurrence Report (FSOR).
-Instruction on completion and distribution are at Enclosure 1 and may be amplified in Divisional SOPs.
-The FSOR Form, or a suitable alternative, must be available to Event Organisers, including those without access to MOD information Systems.
+Instructions on completion of a MySafety occurrence can be found within the MySafety User Manual but may be amplified in Divisional SOPs.
+My Safety is accessible from any device therefore hardcopy paperwork is no longer required.
 RCs, on advice from their DSAs, are to determine whether any further safety reporting to the MCA and/or RYA is required and if so, inform the Cdre RAFSA and AOC 22 Gp prior to submitting those reports.
-Suspected or confirmed Heat Illness or Cold Injuries leading to hospitalisation or significant medical intervention must be reported to the Defence Accident Investigation Branch (DAIB) (030 679 86587 or 9679 86587) by the CoC within 48 hours.
-This is in addition to reporting via FSIMS.
+Suspected or confirmed Heat Illness or Cold Injuries leading to hospitalisation or significant medical intervention must be reported to the Defence Accident Investigation Branch (DAIB) (+44(0)1980 348622) by the CoC within 48 hours.
+This is in addition to reporting via My Safety.

-Order 20.
-RCs are to ensure FSOR are reported into FSIMs within 72 hours of an occurrence taking place.
-Hard copy FSOR forms, are to be made available to Event Organisers.
+Order 21.
+RCs are to ensure Occurrences are reported into MySafety within 48 hours of an occurrence taking place.
+If access to MODNET is unachievable, MySafety Alert, available through the Defence Gateway should be utilised via a personal device.